bernd-spieth/Create-RandomFiles/README.md

 You can start the function that creates the files and folders with the following call:

+`
 New-RandomFilesInFolders -TotalSize 100MB -NumberOfFiles 100 -Path "C:\Temp" -FilesType "Office" -MaxFolderDepth 5 -MaxFolderCount 30
+`

-If the MaxFolderCount parameter is not specified then the script will create only the files and not folders.
+If the MaxFolderCount parameter is not specified then the script will create only the files and no folders.